Prior to your enrollment at Eastern Illinois University, there are a few things that you can take care of.

 - Submit a letter of intent to the Office of the Dean, CEPS.
 This is done through Livetext, and most students do it as part of SED 2000.
 If you have transferred in SED 2000 credits, see http://eiu.edu/ceps/teached/Letter_of_Intent_June_2010.pdf.

-- Follow the checklist for your major, and meet every semester with your academic advisor.
-If you are an SOS major, consider also meeting with Dr. Shirley, undergraduate advisor for history.
+- Follow the checklist and/or Four Year Plan for your major, and meet every semester with your academic advisor.
+If you are an SOS major or a post-bac student, consider also meeting with Dr. Shirley, undergraduate advisor for history, or Dr. Laughlin-Schultz, coordinator of Social Science Teaching.
 Checksheets can be found at http://www.eiu.edu/socsci/advising.php and http://www.ux1.eiu.edu/~mshirley/teachered.htm.
-Make sure to plan your course schedule wisely
+Make sure to plan your course schedule wisely.

 - Maintain a cumulative GPA of 2.65 and a major GPA (that is, GPA in all social science courses) of 3.0.
-In order to enroll in SOS 3400 the semester prior to student teaching, you must have a minimum major GPA of 3.0 and a cumulative GPA of 2.75.
+In order to enroll in SOS 3400 and Practicum, you must have a minimum major GPA of 3.0 and a cumulative GPA of 2.75.

 - Apply for student teaching the fall PRIOR to the year in which you plan to student teach.
 You must apply the Fall semester the academic year prior to the year you plan to student teach.
 For example, if you plan to student teach Fall 2014 or Spring 2015, you must attend a meeting, apply, and turn in all required paperwork during the Fall 2013 semester.
 For more information about the student teaching experience, see http://eiu.edu/~clinical/forms/STGHandbook078x11.pdf.